dddrrreee/cs140e-23win/labs/3-gpio/DEVICES.md

     But, note: one is not a superset of the other.
 It's worth thinking about why!

 ----------------------------------------------------------------
 #### Device configuration is not instantaneous

 Device enable can be extremely expensive.
-Complex devices (such as gyroscope, accelerometer, network transceiver) is not going to be instantaneously active.
-It's not uncommon for such devices to need 10 or more milliseconds (on the pi: million of cycles).
+Complex devices (such as gyroscope, accelerometer, network transceiver) are not going to be instantaneously active.
+It's not uncommon for such devices to need 10 or more milliseconds after "enable" to be in a legal state (million of cycles on the pi).

 Identically to memory ordering, just because your final store instruction to set the device's enable field was "completed" from the point of view